mongodb/docs/source/includes/drivers_delete_connect.rst

          The following is an outline with the minimum code necessary to connect to MongoDB using the C#/.NET driver.
          You'll make additions over the next few steps to read data.

+         In lines 18 to 28, we map the ``Comet`` class to the fields of a document in the ``comets`` collection.
+In C#, we capitalize the first letter of each field.
+In lines 8 to 10, we instruct the driver to camel case each field in our collection.

          .. literalinclude:: /includes/code/dotnet/CrudDeleteConnect.cs
             :caption: CrudDelete.cs
             :language: csharp